briansun92/CourseProjectforGettingandCleaning/README.md

 - `README.md` - this file providing the overview of the project and files included in this repository

-- `Codebook.md` - describes all of the variables
+- `Codebook.MD` - describes all of the variables

 - `run_analysis.R` - script that downloads the provided data, processed it, and outputs the clean dataset

-- `UCI HAR Tidy Averages Dataset.txt` - final tidy dataset with the average values of each variable for each activity and each subject
+- `Final Tidy Dataset.txt` - final tidy dataset with the average values of each variable for each activity and each subject